mshernandez5/coinaccount/README.md

 coinaccount.withdraw.expire: 60000

 ############################################################################
-# CoinAccount Task Settings - Recommended to leave as-is.
+# CoinAccount Internal Settings - Recommended to leave as-is.
 ############################################################################

 # How Often To Check For New Account Deposits